Oops19/TS4-LiveXML/README.md

 As a normal user you want to install this mod if another mod requires it.
 The mod itself does not modify the game play at all.
-Of course you can install it and benefit (or suffer) from the game changes caused by the included sample configuration files if you fail to remove them.
+Of course, you can install it and benefit (or suffer) from the game changes caused by the included sample configuration files if you fail to remove them.

 This mod requires S4CL which can be downloaded from https://github.com/ColonolNutty/Sims4CommunityLibrary/releases/latest

+A command to help creating config files is now included.
-The mod for modders to create config files for this mod can be found below in `Creating custom settings`.
+~~The mod for modders to create config files for this mod can be found below in `Creating custom settings`.~~

 ## Real world example
 How would we implement the simple requirement to disable autonomy for one interaction?